hubbertj/tasc_project/README.md

 #### How to run the install and run project
 ***

+- You should have npm and node install on your computer.
+If not here is a link how to install them [How-to-install-node][5]
+- I recommend if your new to node to learn about and use nvm (node version manger) to manage your node version [Install nvm][6]
+1. Go to project directory<br>
+`cd tasc_exercise`
 1. install the packages
 `npm install`
 2. optional - install swagger globally